theoria-dataset/theoria-dataset/CONTRIBUTING.md

   - Assume the reader has a graduate-level understanding of physics
   - Use clear and concise language to explain the significance, usage, and context of the theoretical result
   - Content should include: Definition or main concept, Why it matters in physics, How it's used or where it appears
-  - Avoid derivation steps (covered in the derivation_explanation section), dense notation or inline math, empty generalities (e
+  - Avoid derivation steps (covered in the derivation section), dense notation or inline math, empty generalities (e
   - g
   - , "This is important in physics"), or overly technical jargon
   - If, exceptionally, there are math symbols or equations included, they must be enclosed in backticks (``) and written in AsciiMath format